aquasecurity/deployments/2_enforcers/aqua_enforcer/manifests/README.md

 - Mutual Auth / Custom SSL certs

-  - Aqua uses self-signed certificates for secure communication between its subcomponents.
+  - Aqua uses self-signed certificates for secure communication between its components.
 If you require using your own CA authority, you need to prepare the SSL cert for the domain you choose to configure for the Aqua Server.
 You should modify the manifest deployment files with the mounts to the SSL secrets files. /to confirm this and get more information to add here/

 - Gateway
   - By default, the Aqua Enforcer will connect to an internal gateway over the aqua-gateway service name on port 8443.